Baby Loves That Way

 "Baby Loves That Way" is a song written by David Bowie in 1965 and released as the B-side of single "You've Got a Habit of Leaving" under the name Davy Jones with his band at the time, the Lower Third, who were uncredited.
-Bowie later remade the song during the sessions for his Toy album in 2000, which was officially released in 2021.
+Bowie remade the song during the sessions for his Toy album in 2000, which was officially released in 2021.

 Overview

 "Baby Loves That Way" was recorded in early July 1965 at IBC Studios in London.
 David Bowie, who was still performing under the name Davie Jones, recorded it with his band at the time, the Lower Third.
 The song was produced by Shel Talmy and engineered by Glyn Johns, who both contributed backing vocals.
 The song's musical style was influenced by the Kinks and Herman's Hermits.
 Chris O'Leary describes it as "a three-chord hook-filled beat song".
 The lyrics focus on a man's unloyal significant other, hints at what Nicholas Pegg calls "the sleazy sexuality" of Bowie's later work.

 "Baby Loves That Way" was released as the B-side of "You've Got a Habit of Leaving" on 20 August 1965 under the Parlophone label, with the catalogue number R 5315.
 The single was solely credited to "Davy Jones" (rather than "Davie"); the Lower Third was credited for their next and final single, "Can't Help Thinking About Me".
-The song later appeared on the Early On (1964–1966) compilation in 1991.
+The song appeared on the Early On (1964–1966) compilation in 1991.